IBM-Cloud/idemix-issuer-verifier/README.md

 1. Edit the configuration files:
   1. Copy the content of the issuer JSON file into "public/js/issue_config.js" file.
 Save the issue_config.js file by selecting File>Save from the menu.
   1. If you created your own specification, also in the file "public/js/issue_helper.js" on line 33, form the payload with the proper attribute values.
 Note that the order of the values needs to be the same as in the configuration JSON.
   1. Copy the content of the verifier JSON file into "public/js/presentation_config.js" file.
+Save the presentation_config.js file by selecting File>Save from the menu.
-  1. Save the presentation_config.js file by selecting File>Save from the menu.
+  You can also use the policy UID from the configuration JSON file directly to call the service endpoints as it is done in "public/js/presentation_config.js".
 1. Push your changes:
   1. Go to the Git Repository by clicking the 'branch' icon (Git Repository) directly under the editing-pencil on the left of the page.
   1. In the Changed Files section, select the check boxes to the left of the files you just edited to indicate that you want to commit the changes you made.
-  1. Provide an appropriate Commit message and click COMMIT 2(3) FILES.
+  1. Provide an appropriate Commit message and click COMMIT FILES.
   1. On the OUTGOING section under the Commits for the "master" branch, click PUSH to push your changes to the Remote branch.
 1. Build and Deploy: since the deployment pipeline is already created, the deployment will start automatically after the PUSH is performed.
 Click BUILD & DEPLOY to verify the deployment status, and to locate the link to your application.